コラム

 It is best to avoid makeup if it makes you feel uncomfortable, but if you absolutely must wear it, use a mild product for sensitive skin.
 When removing makeup, use a lotion or gel type, and avoid oil types.

 It is important to keep your health in order before anti-cancer drug treatment.
-Make sure to get enough sleep, do moderate exercise (walking, light stretching, etc.), improve your diet to prevent constipation, and avoid drinking alcohol and smoking.
+Make sure to get enough sleep, do moderate exercise (walking, light stretching, etc.), improve your diet to prevent constipation, and avoid drinking alcohol and smoking to keep your health in check.

 Also, to prevent infection, be sure to wash your hands, gargle, and brush your teeth thoroughly.